UST-QuAntiL/quantil-docs/docs/developer-guide/docker.md

 To stop every service simply execute `docker-compose down`.

 ## Running only selected services
 Sometimes only a subset of the provided images is needed to save computing resources or for development purposes.
-E.g. the database is running inside the container but IntelliJ is executing qc-atlas-ui.
+E.g. the database is running inside the container but IntelliJ is executing qc-atlas.
 This is achieved by following the steps above, but instead of executing the command in step 3, use the command `docker-compose up -d <serviceName1> <serviceName2> ... <serviceNameN>` where each `<serviceNameX>` is replaced by the desired service names.